zhiyuan5986/AI3603-Artificial-Intelligence-Principles-and-Technique/README.md

 # AI3603-Artificial-Intelligence-Principles-and-Technique

-This is my repository of AI3603, IEEE Honor Class, SJTU.
+This is my repository of Fall 2022, AI3603, IEEE Honor Class, SJTU.

 My lecturer is Yue Gao.